bitsf/svg2gcode_grbl/README.md

 zTravel is the height it will move to before traveling to the next stroke

-zDraw should be the height at which the pen will make contact with the paper
+zDraw should be the heiggit at which the pen will make contact with the paper